thisconnect/planet/README.md

   - `state` - The current content of the planet that can be manipulated by the operations or read with `get`.

+### Operations

+  - `put` - Sets a value at a specific location.
+    The value will be overwritten and not be merged.

+  - `remove` - Deletes a value at specified location.

+  - `merge` - Recursively merges data into the state.

+  - `delete` - Deletes the state.

+  - `get` - Asynchronously fetches values from the state, optionally at a specified location.
+Returns the whole state if no location is passed.